colinxu2020/Huorong-ATP-Rules/README_en_us.md

 ## Changelog

-See the [release log](https://github.com/JerryLinLinLin/Huorong-ATP-Rules/releases/latest) for details
+See the [release log](https://github.com/Colinxu2020/Huorong-ATP-Rules/releases/latest) for details

 TO-DO: Add changelog.md

 ## Feedback/Contribution

+Do not report issues about 0.1.x versions, those versions are maintanced by @JerryLinLinLin but not me and no longer receive update.
+Do not report issues about 0.2.x versions to @JerryLinLin, those versions are maintanced by me.

 Make sure you read the [contributing guidelines](/CONTRIBUTING.md) before opening Issues or PR.